frictionlessdata/website/site/blog/2018-07-09-developer-guide/README.md

 ---

-This guide introduces you to the Frictionless Data tool stack and how you can contribute to it.
+This guide introduces you to the Frictionless Data tool stack and how you can contribute to it. *Update note (2021): this blog is out of date.
+Please see the [contributing guide](/work-with-us/contribute/) for updated information.*

 <!-- more -->